gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 desert for men's use," while the latter "is like a fence built to confine them to till ground they have not chosen and do not own" (1959: 229).

+In short, while Shackle was not a night-watchman state libertarian, he had no confidence in the ability of technical experts to micro-manage the economy.
+As Earl and Littleboy put it:

+"A society of Shackle's design would rely more on the imagination and judgemnt of decision-makers and less on technical expertise" (2014: 3).

 ## Shackle in Context